-The abundant water supply, natural resources, and fertile soil of North Carolina's central region proved attractive to English, Scots-Irish, and German settlers.
+The region's abundant water supply, natural resources, and fertile soil proved attractive to English, Scots-Irish, and German settlers.
 John Douthit and Christopher Elrod of Maryland were among those who moved to the Muddy Creek basin around 1750.
 Increased settlement precipitated the formation of a new county, Rowan, which encompassed the area west of Orange County and north of Anson County, in 1753.
 That same year, after six months of exploring North Carolina in search of suitable land to settle, a group of Moravians led by Bishop August G. Spangenburg purchased 98,985 acres in Rowan County from John Carteret (Lord Granville).
 They called the land "Wachau" after the Austrian estate of their benefactor and spiritual leader Count Nicholas Ludwig von Zinzendorf.
 The tract later became known by the Latin form of the name, Wachovia.3

 1 Merrikay Brown and Jerry Carroll, co-chairs, Historical Booklet Committee, The Changing Face of Forsyth County, North Carolina: A Guide to Its Heritage and History (Winston-Salem: Forsyth County Public Library, 2004), 1; Frank V. Tursi, Winston-Salem: A History (Winston-Salem: John F. Blair, Publisher, 1994), 5-13.
 2 Ibid., 15-17.

 3 The Moravians, also known as the Unity of the Brethren, or Unitas Fratrum, were proponents of a religious movement that originated in Bohemia with John Huss, a Roman Catholic priest who challenged the established church and was burned at the stake for heresy in 1415.
 His followers, the Hussites, were persecuted and forced into hiding.
-One group of refugees settled in Lititz in Bohemia in 1457 and formed a
+One group of refugees settled in Lititz in Bohemia in 1457 and formed a society called "The Brethren of the Law in Christ."
+Moravian congregations grew during the Protestant Reformation, but the Counter Reformation in the early seventeenth century again forced the Brethren into

 Fifteen unmarried Moravian men traveled from Pennsylvania to North Carolina in 1753 and soon established the settlement of Bethabara.
-Native American conflict was such a pervasive threat that Bethabara was palisaded in 1756 and non-Moravian settlers from the surrounding area often sought shelter there.
+Native American conflict was such a pervasive threat that the Moravians palisaded Bethabara in 1756 and non-Moravian settlers from the surrounding area often sought shelter there.
 The French and Indian War slowed general migration to the frontier, but intrepid settlers like William Johnson, who purchased 640 acres from William Linville in 1757 and built a fort overlooking the Yadkin River to protect his family and neighbors, persevered.
 A second Moravian community, Bethania, followed Bethabara in 1759.
-A 1763 treaty ended the French and Indian War, and, after Moravian surveyor Christian Gottlieb Reuter carefully studied the Wachovia Tract for the most suitable site for a permanent congregation town, the Moravians constructed the first houses in Salem in 1766.4 Salem was laid out around a central square west of a deep ravine, which hindered growth east of town until the late nineteenth century.
-Smaller outlying Moravian "country congregations" included the farming communities of Friedberg (1771), Friedland (1771), and Hope (1780) to the south.5
+A 1763 treaty ended the French and Indian War, and, after Moravian surveyor Christian Gottlieb Reuter carefully studied the Wachovia Tract for the most suitable site for a permanent congregation town, the Moravians constructed the first houses in Salem in 1766.
+Salem was laid out around a central square west of a deep ravine, which hindered growth east of town until the late nineteenth century.
+Smaller outlying Moravian "country congregations" included the farming communities of Friedberg (1771), Friedland (1771), and Hope (1780) to the south.